iamarjun/Vaccinator/README.md

 Get Notified when the vaccine is available

-Donesn't have a UI and it's currently configured to sweep all the districts of Delhi.
+Dosen't have a UI and it's currently configured to sweep all the districts of Delhi.